cherylisabella/multitemporal-ML/README.md

 \hat{\theta}^{(n+1)} = \hat{\theta}^{(n)} + a_n \left[ g(y_{\text{obs}}) - g(y^{(n)}) \right]
 $$

 > MCMC-MLE for ERGMs uses iterative simulation and stochastic approximation to estimate parameters, as standard likelihood computation is intractable for large networks.
-The Metropolis-Hastings algorithm is commonly used for proposing new network states, and parameter updates follow a Robbins-Monro or stochastic gradient approach[5][6][8].
+The Metropolis-Hastings algorithm is commonly used for proposing new network states, and parameter updates follow a Robbins-Monro or stochastic gradient approach.

 ---